Are you responsible for planning your company’s next exhibition stand project?

 Start training your staff as early as possible.
 They need to be able to identify and qualify a potential lead in under five minutes so that no time is wasted talking to irrelevant delegates.

 With just over two months before the exhibition takes place you want to get into the nitty-gritty of your show.
-Plan any games, competitions or activities that you want to run on your stand.
-Here are some of our favourite ideas to get you started.
+Plan any games, competitions or activities that you want to run on your stand. .
 It’s a good idea to let your contractors know about this because they might be able to do something cool with the design.

 This is also a good time to start researching lead capture software.
 We’ve already written this round-up of the best lead capture apps so you can save some time.